Blockstream/satellite/README.md

     There are two things to verify regarding shared libraries: 1) that they can be located and 2) that they can be correctly loaded.
-To double check that the *blockstream* shared libraries can be found, you can inspect the `ldd` output on the swig-generated shared library files.
+To double check that the *blocksat* shared libraries can be found, you can inspect the `ldd` output on the swig-generated shared library files.
 For example, assuming that your library path is at `/usr/local/lib/python2.7/dist-packages` (e.g. on Ubuntu), you can run:

     ```
+    ldd /usr/local/lib/python2.7/dist-packages/blocksat/_blocksat_swig.so  | grep blocksat
+    ```

+    If your library is instead at `/usr/local/lib64/python2.7/site-packages` (e.g. on Fedora), run:

+    ```
-    ldd /usr/local/lib/python2.7/dist-packages/blockstream/_blockstream_swig.so  | grep blockstream
+    ldd /usr/local/lib64/python2.7/site-packages/blocksat/_blocksat_swig.so | grep blocksat
     ```

     The above command should point to the shared library `.so` file.
 If,